fishyeffs/DVMA/Vulns/BadPINHash/BadPINHash.md

 # Vulnerability 1.1
+This vulnerability is contained within the PIN code login, the same as vulnerability 1.
 This vulnerability is centred around the way a hash has been created and stored, and is an example of [insufficient cryptography].

 ## Hashing
 Hashing is a process used to map data to a certain value.
 A hash function cannot be reversed or mapped back to its original value, and therefore cannot be considered encryption, as encryption is a two way operation (i.e. a value can be encrypted and decrypted).
 Read more about hashing versus encryption [here].